 Going Out to Eat with Food AllergiesPosted on by

 The server approaches the table to take their orders.
-Jane asks if the restaurant has an ingredient list for the eggrolls.
+Lois asks if the restaurant has an ingredient list for the egg rolls.
 The server says yes and brings the list.
-Jane sees that the eggrolls contain shrimp, but the pizza does not, so she decides to order the pizza instead.
+Lois sees that the eggrolls contain peanuts, but the salad doesn’t, so she decides to have the salad instead.

-Everyone enjoys their meal and says they want to eat there again to try something else from the menu.
+Rick and his friends enjoy their meal and say they want to eat there again and try something else from the menu.

 Before the restaurant opened last month, staff received training on food allergies including what to do if a customer has an allergic reaction.
 The food safety certified kitchen manager also prepared ingredient lists for all menu items, and the kitchen has dedicated areas and equipment for preparing and cooking food for customers with food allergies.

 Food allergies are a growing public health issue—about 15 million Americans have food allergies.
 And food allergic reactions are responsible for about 30,000 emergency room visits and 150-200 deaths a year.

 Many food allergic reactions occur in restaurants.
 One in three people with food allergies have had a reaction in a restaurant.
 Understanding how restaurants address food allergies can help to reduce the risk of food allergic reactions in restaurants.